 Delivering Private LTE to the emerging remote Agribusiness sector

-Our Current Focus: WA Wheat Board Trial – Delivering Private LTE
+Our Current Focus: WA Wheat Board – Delivering Private LTE

-URSYS, Optus Satellite, and SEPWA (South East Premium Wheatgrowers Association) are now trialing a deployment of 2 LTE sites, one at Lort River and one at Cascade.
-The 3 month trial objective is to demonstrate the power and flexibility of LTE combined with Optus Satellite by delivering a high-speed community network distributed over a large service area and backed by a fast 5/2 mbps unlimited satellite connection.
+URSYS, Optus Satellite, and SEPWA (South East Premium Wheatgrowers Association) have deployed 2 LTE sites, one at Lort River and one at Cascade.
+The objective is to demonstrate the power and flexibility of LTE combined with Optus Satellite by delivering a high-speed community network distributed over a large service area and backed by a fast 5/2 mbps unlimited satellite connection.

 The satellite connection is delivered by the Optus D2 satellite utilising the URSYS iDirect VSAT platform.
 The 5/2 mbps satellite service was configured as a “pooled” service that can have multiple sites (or even customers) contributing to and sharing the same pool of satellite capacity.
 This approach was chosen to demonstrate the potential for more users to join the service.
 If this was to happen there would be a net benefit to everyone from an increase in shared satellite capacity, resulting in higher peak download speeds and lower cost.

-Given the farming context of the trial, LTE was the logical choice given the large service areas that need to be covered.
+Given the farming context, LTE was the logical choice given the large service areas that need to be covered.
 LTE excels at providing high speed service over great distance, with some LTE cells providing a 100km cell radius from a tower.
-In terms of this trial, the LTE tower is being operated at relatively low power due to the operating license issued, however sites as far as 12km away from the tower are achieving stable and consistent performance.
+The LTE tower is being operated at relatively low power due to the operating license issued, however sites as far as 12km away from the tower are achieving stable and consistent performance.

-Indoor, outdoor, and vehicular modems have been provided for the trial that connect to the LTE network and distribute broadband access as WiFi to users.
+Indoor, outdoor, and vehicular modems have been provided to the LTE network and distribute broadband access as WiFi to users.

-While the trial has focused largely on broadband distribution LTE is an incredibly powerful technology for enabling “smart farms” by allowing IoT/M2M style telemetry and automation hardware to operate over a wide service area on a standard protocol at very low power.
+It has focused largely on broadband distribution LTE, as it is an incredibly powerful technology for enabling “smart farms” by allowing IoT/M2M style telemetry and automation hardware to operate over a wide service area on a standard protocol at very low power.

 SEPWA, URSYS, Optus Satellite and the project donors; Esperance Shire, Department of Primary Industries and Regional Development and the Goldfields-Esperance Regional Development Commission, are looking forward to obtaining real life experience of this type of technology and its use in the Agricultural industry.